DAOed/Drive/README.md

 Kindly note that we cannot guarantee that all PRs will be merged, thank you for understanding.

 ## Support/Community
 We invite you to join our community.
-Visit our [community portal](https://about.daoed.com/community) to see the various channels by hich you can connect with us.
+Visit our [community portal](https://about.daoed.com/community) to see the various channels by which you can connect with us.

 ## License